team-formation/OpenAttHetRL/README.md

 # OpenAttHetRL: An open source toolkit for End-to-end learning of attributed heterogeneous networks

-This repository provides a standard training and testing framework for learning the latent reperesntaions of attributed heterogeneous networks in an end-to-end way.
+This repository provides a standard training and testing framework for learning the latent representations of attributed heterogeneous networks in an end-to-end way.

 ## Usage